The Great Sameness

 Are we looking at a widespread psychological phenomenon where women generally feel they’ve been treated wrongly?

 It's difficult for me to believe things aren’t getting better.
-In my opinion, instead of blaming, berating, lashing out with loud voices, or sounding vehemently upset, influencers should be saying,
+In my opinion, instead of blaming, berating, lashing out with loud voices, and sounding vehemently upset, social influencers should be saying,

 “Look how far we’ve come already.